schirrel/request/readme.md

 # Request
-A simple promisse based and single file wrapper for new comers start to use Fetch API.
+A simple promise based and single file wrapper for newers to start using Fetch API.

+For those who dont want a big library to simple requests, and yet want to simplify the fetch use.

 [![npm version](https://badge.fury.io/js/%40schirrel%2Frequest.svg)](https://badge.fury.io/js/%40schirrel%2Frequest)